ShuTheWise/MyQem/README.md

 For offline installation the nuget package is also included as a release.

 #### Additional information
-This should work cross-platform on any .NET Core capable OS but was only tested on Windows 10
+Compiled and tested using:
+- Visual Studio 2019 v16
+- .NET Framework v4.6.1
+- Windows 10

 ## Usage